bmj2728/utils/README.md

 #### String Transformation
 - `ToUpper(s)` - Converts a string to uppercase
 - `ToLower(s)` - Converts a string to lowercase
+- `Capitalize(s)` - Capitalizes the first letter of a string
+- `Uncapitalize(s)` - Converts the first letter of a string to lowercase
+- `ToTitleCase(s)` - Converts a string to title case
+- `SplitCamelCase(s)` - Splits a camelCase string into space-separated words
+- `SplitPascalCase(s)` - Splits a PascalCase string into space-separated words
+- `ToSnakeCase(s, scream)` - Converts a string to snake_case or SCREAMING_SNAKE_CASE
+- `ToSnakeCaseWithIgnore(s, scream, ignore)` - Converts a string to snake_case with custom ignore characters
+- `ToKebabCase(s, scream)` - Converts a string to kebab-case or SCREAMING-KEBAB-CASE
+- `ToCamelCase(s)` - Converts a string to camelCase
+- `ToPascalCase(s)` - Converts a string to PascalCase
+- `ToDelimited(s, delim, ignore, scream)` - Converts a string to a custom delimited format
 - `ReplaceWhitespace(s, replacement)` - Replaces whitespace with a specified string
 - `ReplaceSpaces(s, replacement)` - Replaces spaces with a specified string
 - `Trim(s)` - Trims whitespace from both ends of a string